OperationCode/START_HERE/open_source_maintenance_policy.md

 # How to add a component

-* Issue a pull request to the MAINTAINERS file describing the component, and making yourself Lieutenant
+* Issue a pull request to the MAINTAINERS file describing the component, and making yourself Sergeant
-* Be willing to perform the duties of a Lieutenant
+* Be willing to perform the duties of a Sergeant
-* Receive an absolute majority of existing Lieutenants :+1:
+* Receive an absolute majority of existing Sergeants :+1:
 * No veto from the current Project Lead

 # How to change the rules by which the project is maintained

 * Issue a pull request to this file.
-* Receive an absolute majority of existing Lieutenants from the repository MAINTAINERS file :+1:
+* Receive an absolute majority of existing Sergeants from the repository MAINTAINERS file :+1:
 * No veto from the current Project Lead

 # Where can I find the community?